 With Backup Systems Managed Service, the Beatson was able to reduce the resource-intensive aspects of performing and managing backup and disaster recovery.
 Another invaluable bonus was being able to protect the sensitive nature of the data collated and stored, with Backup Systems the Beatson selected and sourced their own hardware and ensured their sensitive data remained on-site.

-The backup solution provided simplified processes, fulfilling The Beatson Institute’s backup needs with one lost cost powerful solution, read more in our full case study.
+The backup solution provided simplified processes, fulfilling The Beatson Institute’s backup needs with one low-cost powerful solution.

 Data Backup Benefits to healthcare